zarusz/SlimMessageBus/docs/provider_redis.md

 ## Queue implementation on Redis

-The queue is emulated using a Redis list type (the key represents the queue name and the value is a Redis list type).
+The queue (FIFO) is emulated using a [Redis list type](https://redis.io/docs/data-types/lists/):

-Internally when a new message is added to a queue `some-queue` then message bus will:
+- the key represents the queue name,
+- the value is a Redis list type and stores messages (in FIFO order).

+Internally the queue is implemetned in the following way:

-- producer will use the [`RPUSH`](https://redis.io/commands/rpush) to add the message at the tail of the list with key `some-queue`
+- producer will use the [`RPUSH`](https://redis.io/commands/rpush) to add the message at the tail of the list with a redis key (queue name),
-- consumer will use the [`LPOP`](https://redis.io/commands/lpop) to remove the massage from the head of the list with key `some-queue`
+- consumer will use the [`LPOP`](https://redis.io/commands/lpop) to remove the massage from the head of the list with a redis key (queue name).

-> The above implementation provides at-most-once delivery guarantee.
+> The implementation provides at-most-once delivery guarantee.

 There is a chance that the consumer process dies after it performs `LPOP` and before it fully processes the message.
 Another implementation was also considered using [`RPOPLPUSH`](https://redis.io/commands/rpoplpush) that would allow for at-least-once quarantee.
 However, that would require to manage individual per process instance local queues making tha runtime and configuration not practical.

 ### Message Headers